 Choose a synthetic filling to eliminate the accumulation of moisture, and always opt for a bag that has a lower temperature rating than the temperature you would expect during your trip.
-For extremely cold weather, goose down sleeping bags is known to be the warmest.
+For extremely cold weather, goose-down sleeping bags are known to be the warmest.

 Remember, most sleeping bags tend to keep moisture in, so remember to take the steps and dry your sleeping bag.